 Reduce your PCI Scope and resources needed to meet PCI requirements

 The TransArmor product meets the PCI Security Standards Council guidelines for tokenization.
-Removing payment card data from your systems also removes it from your PCI scope, reducing the scope by as much as 80%.
-Additionally, the time and resources needed to meet PCI requirements can be reduced by as much as 50%.
+Removing payment card data from your systems may also reduce your overall PCI scope.
+Additionally, the time and resources needed to meet PCI requirements may be reduced.

 - Card-based, random-number tokenization—completely removes sensitive cardholder information from the merchant by replacing the Personal Account Number (PAN) with a random token value

 - The format-preserving token value can be used in place of the PAN to continue to support business analytics and reports, anti-fraud activities, etc.

 How the TransArmor Solution Works within Payeezy Gateway

 - Payment card information is keyed into merchant’s payment page (Hosted Checkout or Web Service API)